freeminer/freeminer/doc/lua_api.md

 * Show scrollable table using options defined by the previous `tableoptions[]`
 * Displays cells as defined by the previous `tablecolumns[]`
-* `name`: fieldname sent to server on row select or doubleclick
+* `name`: fieldname sent to server on row select or double-click
 * `cell 1`...`cell n`: cell contents given in row-major order
 * `selected idx`: index of row to be selected within table (first row = `1`)
 * See also `minetest.explode_table_event`